-Business View Magazine interviews Carl Simmons, Managing Director of Cargo Express Services Limited, as part of our focus on Top Caribbean Companies.
+Business View Caribbean interviews Carl Simmons, Managing Director of Cargo Express Services Limited, as part of our focus on Top Caribbean Companies.

 Cargo Express Services Limited (CES) is proud to be one of the oldest shipping organizations in the Turks and Caicos Islands.
 Founded in November 1995, and headquartered in Providenciales, the company’s efficiency, professionalism, and ability to exceed customer expectations makes it a leader in the industry.
 CES serves as Shipping Agent and Customs Broker, offering additional services of cargo trucking, shipping logistics, and warehousing and storage to all inhabited islands and cays within the Turks & Caicos region.